Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ## Planned features

-- Verify installed Games
+- Better Login System
-- Update installed Games
+- Repair installed Games
 - Get the Free game of the week
 - Add Games outside Epic Games
-- Integration with other stores
+- Integration with other stores (GOG, ITCH.IO, Humble Bundle)

 ## Binaries supported right now

 - DEB, RPM, Pacman, AppImage and TAR.XZ (with the heroic binary and all dependecies)
-- Might think about Flatpak in the future as well
+- Recommended AUR version right now: https://aur.archlinux.org/packages/heroic-games-launcher-bin/
-- There is a AUR version right now: https://aur.archlinux.org/packages/heroic-games-launcher-bin/
+- Might think about Flatpak And/Or SNAP in the future as well

 ## How to build and run locally